For herpes treatment and herpes testing at Dr. Tan & Partners (DTAP) Clinic in Malaysia.

 This means regular exercise, a healthy well-balanced diet, less stress in your lifestyle and very importantly, getting a consistent good night sleep.

 There are general health supplements that can help but bare in mind that these are supplements, not alternative food sources.
 Ideally, you should be getting all the nutrition required for healthy living from your diet.

 Burden of herpes

-Basically, it isn’t something that is life-threatening or anything but it is a terribly annoying disease to have because the flares of herpes is unpredictable.
+Basically, it isn’t something that is life-threatening or anything that seeks active herpes treatment but it is a terribly annoying disease to have because the flares of herpes is unpredictable.
 When it does flare up, you’d require medications including cream and oral medications as well.

 What’s more inconvenient is that you will have to consciously avoid sexual contact or brave the world with your cold sore and deal with it otherwise.
 In some cases, sores can cause great discomfort or pain, depending on your threshold.